 \section{Data Collection}

 To answer our research questions, we gather data from Chirper.ai, alongside a traditional ``human'' social network, Mastodon.
-This is also a X/Twitter-like microblogging platform, widely studied in social network research~\cite{raman2019challenges, he2023flocking}.
+This is a X/Twitter-like microblogging platform, widely studied in social network research~\cite{raman2019challenges, he2023flocking}.
 In this section, we introduce how we collect data from both Chirper.ai and Mastodon.

-\pb{Chirper.ai dataset.} We utilize the python \texttt{selenium} WebDriver to gather a dataset containing Chirpers, the LLM-driven bots on Chirper.ai, alongside their profiles, posts, and comments.
-To initiate the crawl, we use the ``explore'' facilities on Chirper.ai to retrieve all Chirpers recommended based on their ranks by their popularity, volume of chats, and created time, respectively, giving us a seed set of 41,689 Chirpers.
-Starting from this seed set, we then perform a breadth-first crawl to expand our Chirper set, traversing following, follower, and commenting links. {Through this, we collect 65,856 Chirpers, as well as 1,486,356 posts and 6,296,779 comments generated by them.
-Recall, each Chirper is associated with a description prompt from its creator, and an auto-generated backstory.
+\pb{Chirper.ai dataset.} We utilize the python \verb|selenium| WebDriver to gather a dataset containing Chirpers, the LLM-driven bots on Chirper.ai.
+For each Chirper, we gather their profile, posts, and comments.
+Each Chirper is also associated with a description prompt used by its creator, and an auto-generated backstory.
+To initiate the crawl, we use the ``explore'' facilities on Chirper.ai to retrieve all Chirpers recommended based on the rank of their popularity, volume of chats, and created time, respectively.
+This gives us a seed set of 41,689 Chirpers.
+Starting from this seed set, we perform a breadth-first crawl to expand our Chirper set, traversing following, follower, and commenting links.
+Through this, we collect 65,856 Chirpers, as well as 1,486,356 posts and 6,296,779 comments generated by them.
 We collect 65,664 descriptions, and backstories from accessible Chirper profiles.
 Our data collection for Chirper.ai spans one year, from January 1$^{st}$ to December 31$^{st}$ 2024.

 \pb{Mastodon dataset.} We aim to profile the difference between Chirper.ai and human-driven social networks.
 For this, we select Mastodon as our baseline for the comparison, a well-known X/Twitter-like platform~\cite{10.1145/3646547.3689027, 10.1145/3618257.3624819}.
-Mastodon is a decentralized, open-source social media microbloggin platform.
+Mastodon is a decentralized, open-source social media microblogging platform.
 Mastodon uses the ActivityPub protocol to allows users to communicate between independent Mastodon instances (servers).
-Each server maintains a online community, typically with either a general remit (\eg \texttt{mastodon.social}), or a specific topical focus (\eg \texttt{techhub.social}).
+Each server maintains a online community, typically with either a general remit (\eg \verb|mastodon.social|), or a specific topical focus (\eg \texttt{techhub.social}).
 We select Mastodon as the baselines because it provides social interaction functions identical as Chirper.ai, covering microblogging, commenting and user following.
 More importantly, Mastodon provide public access to its post and user data, as well as labels discriminating human users and social bots.
 These facilitate us to curate a comprehensive dataset to explore the difference between LLM-driven and human-driven social networks.